UK cuts foreign aid spending commitment, causing outcry

 The move, announced by finance minister Rishi Sunak as part of an annual review of government spending, will be popular among some voters and media who argue that COVID and the resulting economic crisis mean Britain should spend less on aid.

-“During a domestic fiscal emergency, when we need to prioritise our limited resources on jobs and public services, sticking rigidly to spending 0.7% of our national income on overseas aid is difficult to justify to the British people, especially when we are seeing the highest peacetime levels of borrowing on record,” Sunak said in a speech to parliament.
+“During a domestic fiscal emergency, when we need to prioritise our limited resources on jobs and public services, sticking rigidly to spending 0.7% of our national income on overseas aid is difficult to justify,” Sunak said in a speech to parliament, pointing to record high peacetime borrowing levels.

+Several senior members of the ruling Conservative Party, including former foreign minister Jeremy Hunt, criticised the decision, hinting at a possible rebellion in parliament.

+“To cut our aid budget by a third in a year when millions more will fall into extreme poverty will make not just them poorer, but us poorer in the eyes of the world,” Hunt said.

-The announcement was met with a flood of criticism, including from Archbishop of Canterbury Justin Welby, the head of the Anglican Communion.
+The announcement was also met with a flood of criticism outside the debating chamber, including from Archbishop of Canterbury Justin Welby, the head of the Anglican Communion.

 “The cut in the aid budget - made worse by no set date for restoration - is shameful and wrong,” he said on Twitter, urging lawmakers to vote against the measure.